 For a while, this worked.
 But then, we doubled in size and it wasn’t sustainable.
 It created a silo in our processes, stealing time away from Fen & Shara building their own things.

-“A lot of people are scared of accessibility.
-They aren’t comfortable doing it themselves.
-They feel the need to ask ‘an expert,’ which right now, is either me or Shara,” Fen said.
+“A lot of people were scared of accessibility.
+They weren’t comfortable doing it themselves.
+They felt the need to ask ‘an expert,’ which was either me or Shara,” Fen said.

 - What’s your comfort level now with accessibility? [rank 1-5]

 - Have you worked on a project at Clique or otherwise that had specific accessibility requirements?